mahithakkar/MovieSearchApplication/README.md

 ## Your Task

 Your goal is to complete the functionality of this application.
 You have been provided with a set up codebase.
 Follow the instructions below to get started on the assessment.
+The document with more detailed instructions for the assessment is also linked [here](https://docs.google.com/document/d/1YnB-So54uxA1HWc7AAPNUiTJKy87G6j0KEiadN5iwAg/edit?usp=sharing).

 ## Getting Started